 A small job site.
 A short timeline.
 A big solution.
 A tight project timeline proves the value of BIM as Clark Pacific implements an innovative prefabricated construction technique.

-In September 2020, Stanford University in Palo Alto, California opened its newest and largest on-campus housing development to date.
+In September 2020, Stanford University in Palo Alto, California, opened its newest and largest on-campus housing development to date.
 This new development, Escondido Village, features housing for over 2,400 graduate students.
 In total, the complex consists of four residence halls that range from six to ten stories high and increases on-campus graduate housing from 55% of students to at least 75%.

-Overcoming unique project challenges
+Overcoming unique construction project challenges